ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/index.md

 [[only-vue]]
 | ## Vue Floating Filters
 |
-| It is possible to provide a Vue floating filter for ag-Grid to use if you are are using the Vue version of
+| It is possible to provide a Vue floating filter for AG Grid to use if you are are using the Vue version of
-| ag-Grid.
+| AG Grid.
 See [registering framework components](../components/#registering-framework-components) for how
 | to register framework components.
 |
 | The below example shows how to create a custom floating filter re-using the out-of-the-box Number filter with Vue.